 Only five body fluids can contain enough HIV to transmit HIV infection: blood, semen (including pre-cum), rectal fluid, vaginal fluids and breast milk.

 The most common ways that these fluids are shared are:

 - the sharing of needles or other equipment to inject or inhale drugs.

-The Pharmacist can answer questions about about other high-risk activities and prevention methods like condoms and preventative medications (referred to as PrEP) can reduce the risk of these activities.
+The pharmacist can answer questions about high-risk activities and prevention methods like condoms; as well as preventative medications (referred to as PrEP: Pre-Exposure Prophylaxis,) which can reduce the risk posed by these activities.